-Because yoga is about the journey, not the result, and because I’d read about that so many times, I made a fundamental mistake (for me personally) in my practice: I thought by doing a flow I would automatically progress.
+Because yoga is about the journey, not the result, and because I’d read about that so many times, I made a fundamental mistake (for me personally) in my practice: I thought by doing a flow I would automatically progress, physically, mentally and spiritually.

 That was my number one false belief throughout the years.
 There are lots of reasons why you may hit a plateaux and not really see progress in your yoga asanas (poses) but for me, the golden key has been a change in the way I see yoga practise.

 Instead of seeing it as a flow which I repeat on a daily basis, I see it as an adventure.
 Each time I come to the mat, I may do a general flow but I will also do a specific practise to improve a specific asana.
 This approach isn’t about being unhappy with where I am, rather it’s about embracing the crossing of lines into new territory.